-The minimum detection sensitivity level of human prothrombin IgM, IgG and IgA autoantibodies using this human prothrombin ELISA kit was 1.0 U/ml.
-The dynamic assay range for this kit is 6.3 – 100.0 U/ml.
+The minimum detection sensitivity level of IgM, IgG and IgA antibodies against prothrombin using current human prothrombin screen ELISA kit was 1.0 U/ml.
+The dynamic range for this assay is 6.3 – 100.0 U/ml.

 - Mixing studies for abnormal coagulation screen – the current trend.
 Clin Chem Lab Med.
 (2017) 55 (3): e54-e55.
 Mohammad E. and Thachil J.

 - IgG, IgA, IgM, and IgD antiglobulins in juvenile rheumatoid arthritis.
 Ann Rheum Dis.
 (1974) 33 (1): 32-4.
 Florin-Christensen A., et al.